Snowfall99/beta/README.md

-## What is ThemiX-beta?
+## ThemiX-Beta

-ThemiX-beta is the normal case version of the time-assumption balanced consensus ThemiX.
+ThemiX-beta is an implementation of the normal case version for timing-balanced BFT consensus ThemiX.

 ## Design Overview